 I am a cultural historian specializing in the science, politics, and visual culture of modern central Europe.
-My work examines how images and optical media have informed the production of knowledge about the body, nature, and human history between 1850 and 1950.
+My work examines how visual media have informed the production of knowledge about the body, nature, and human history between 1850 and 1950.
 I completed my PhD in German at Princeton University in 2019 and have held academic appointments at the Warburg Institute, University of London; the University of Hamburg; and the Center for Literary and Cultural Research, Berlin.
-I am currently NOMIS Fellow at eikones – Center for the Theory and History of the Image at the University of Basel.
+I am currently Senior Research Fellow in the History of Art at the University of California, Berkeley, where I am a member of the project “Depictured Worlds: The Perceptual Power of Pictures.”
 Below are some of my principal areas of research:

 I am currently completing a manuscript on the history of Ausdruckskunde, a subversive science of expressive gesture that developed in early twentieth-century Germany.
 Through a series of interdisciplinary encounters, The Science of Expression reveals how art historians, philosophers, biologists, psychologists and filmmakers worked together to construct an alternative epistemology of somatic expressivity: a phenomenon that then as now unsettles distinctions between nature and culture, mind and body, human and nonhuman.
 Drawing on new archival sources and encompassing figures like Aby Warburg, Helmuth Plessner, and Sergei Eisenstein, the book demonstrates how this heterodox inquiry into expressiveness harnessed techniques of scientific rationalization in pursuit of the unalienated experience of bodily knowledge.